mahadaziz/Updated-Personal-Website/README.md

 -   `tailwind.config.ts`: Tailwind CSS configuration.
 -   `tsconfig.json`: TypeScript configuration.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-Feel free to contact me at [badend777@proton.me](mailto:badend777@proton.me) for any questions or inquiries.

 Happy coding! 🚀